HRH The Prince of Wales with Mental Health Advocate Ben West and YAB member Amelia

 We rapidly scaled Shout to meet a surge in demand.

-- Our data provided real-time insights (e.g. to Department of Health and Social Care)
+As mental health rose sharply on the national agenda, our data provided real-time insights to organisations including the Department of Health and Social Care.

 Funding became more challenging, leading to the launch of public fundraising.